 Opportunity cost of continuing the war.

 War is a very expensive business for both sides, consuming resources in destruction and killing that would otherwise be spent in building and living.
 Extending the war's

 duration would have squandered resources that could have been spent in humane pursuits.
-You know, like antibiotics for civilians, feeding starving populations in Europe and Asia, and so forth.
+Like feeding starving populations in Europe and Asia, for example.

 It is occasionally suggested that the real aim of the atomic bombings was to terrorize the Russians.